slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 Luckily, I'd gathered a lot of experience in the 15 years prior, but I am still unsure how this is going to play out if I stop writing code myself.
 (At least I wrote this post, huh.)
 And even more worryingly, I am not sure what that means for the next generation of software engineers or computer scientists.
 As I am co-supervising a Bachelor thesis right now, it'll be interesting to see how the students are going to cope with this new reality.

-Yann LeCun, one of the people who is also somehow present in this modern AI space, also kept pushing back on the hype.
+Yann LeCun, one of the people who is somehow present in this modern AI space, also kept pushing back on the hype.
 He has been arguing for [world models](https://openreview.net/forum?id=BZ5a1r-kVsf) for years, and he'd be pointing out that language models are still mostly trained on text.
 But I don't know if I agree with the pessimism.

 In general, many AI skeptics seemed to be very vocal in 2025, but not anymore in 2026.
 Sure, if you are working on an obscure technology that only a handful of people on earth can master, then such models will likely not replace you completely.
 But: Claude Code has arrived in many large organizations, and people use it as their daily driver for almost everything.
-People brag about their token spend, and I do wonder how much ROI they have actually achieved?
+People brag about their token spend, and I do wonder how much ROI they have actually achieved.

 It has even reached the absurd point where you participate in Slack discussions between folks who just paste their Claude analysis into the chat window.
 I see vibe-coded designs everywhere, sure.
 I get it, outsourcing some of the thinking *feels* productive.
 I am guilty of this as well for some low-stakes projects or throwaway analyses.
 But when people start using agents to do the thinking for them, it gets frustrating because human conversations end up becoming imbalanced.
 "Yeah, I don't know exactly, let me ask Claude how it did that."